Transnational Repression

 2015: Assailants Zhang Xiuye, Gao Shumei, and Yu Gangsheng from the pro-CCP Concentric Patriotism Association verbally abused and physically assaulted Falun Gong practitioners and Taiwanese police officers.
 Zhang even shouted in front of Taipei 101 on January 19, 2015, “I’m a thug sent by the CCP.
 So what?”

 June 2012: 53-year-old Taiwanese citizen Mr. Chung Ting-pang, was abducted by Chinese security agents as he was preparing to board a plane at Ganzhou airport in southern China after visiting relatives for three days.
 Sources in China indicate that Zhou Yongkang, the highest-ranking Communist Party official leading the campaign against Falun Gong, may have ordered Chung’s arrest himself.
-“His relatives drove him to the airport and watched as he walked into the passenger-only area, but he didn’t arrive at the airport in Taiwan,” the Chung’s wife said at a press conference at Taiwan’s parliament on June 22.
+“His relatives drove him to the airport and watched as he walked into the passenger-only area, but he didn’t arrive at the airport in Taiwan,” Chung’s wife said at a press conference at Taiwan’s parliament on June 22.
 “We contacted his relatives in China immediately; they went to check and told us that he was taken away from the airport to ‘assist in an investigation of Falun Gong activities.’”

 These are just a few notable cases of transnational repression and Beijing’s oppression of dissidents in these select few countries.
-The case studies presented here are not wholly representative or encompassing the countless aggreviances that have occurred and continue to occur worldwide.
+The case studies presented here are not wholly representative or encompassing the countless grievances that have occurred and continue to occur worldwide.

-The Chinese Communist Party uses diplomatic pressure and its multilateral foreign policy channels to restrict or ban Falun Gong in other countries, as Beijing seeks to justify its own brutal persecution and treatment of Falun Gong practitioners within China.
+The Chinese Communist Party uses diplomatic pressure and its multilateral foreign policy channels to restrict or ban Falun Gong in other countries as Beijing seeks to justify its own brutal persecution and treatment of Falun Gong practitioners within China.

 Through Chinese embassies and consulates, Confucius Institutes, and United Front Work Department initiatives, the Chinese Communist Party has attempted to exert diplomatic pressure and threats on American representatives regarding Falun Gong.

 May 2019: The PRC Consul General in Houston, Li Qiangmin, sent a letter to the mayor of Plano, Texas, repeating anti-Falun Gong propaganda and declared his concerns about the “Falun Dafa Day” proclamation that Plano City issued a few days prior.
-After receiving this letter, one official in Plano City Council told local Falun Gong practitioners that they will not issue any proclamations related to Falun Gong in the future, and instead, will only issue proclamations on local issues.
+After receiving this letter, one official in Plano City Council told local Falun Gong practitioners that they will not issue any proclamations related to Falun Gong in the future, and instead will only issue proclamations on local issues.

 February 2018: Before the Arizona State House of Representatives voted on resolution HCM2004, which condemns forced organ harvesting in China, some local Falun Gong practitioners organized an event to have experts and victims present evidence of forced organ harvesting of Falun Gong practitioners in China.
 They invited all state senators and representatives.
 One state representative who came to the event told the organizer that some of his colleagues couldn’t come because they received a phone call from the Chinese consulate in LA, pressuring them not to come to the event.

-September 2017: California State Senate shelved a Falun Gong resolution after receiving an opposing letter from Chinese consulate in San Francisco.
+September 2017: California State Senate shelved a Falun Gong resolution after receiving an opposing letter from the Chinese consulate in San Francisco.

 May 2016: The Chinese Consulate in Chicago pressured Minnesota state legislators not to pass two resolutions in support of Falun Gong via personal visits to the legislators’ offices and sending letters to them.
 The two resolutions were eventually passed despite the Chinese Consulate’s opposition.